-The Board is authorized to authorize a base allocation up to \$5.5 million annually from the Underground Storage Tank Indemnification Fund for the Underground Storage Tank Environmental Cleanup Program if the allocation doesn't impede the USTIF's ability to pay claims.
-The monies are used to conduct site investigations and remedial action activities at state lead and special project sites.
+The Board may authorize a base allocation up to \$5.5 million annually from the USTIF for the Underground Storage Tank Environmental Cleanup Program if the allocation doesn't impede the USTIF's ability to pay claims.
+The monies are used to conduct site investigations and remedial action activities at state-lead and special project sites.
 It also provides grants to heating oil tank owners who are required to take corrective action.